mumuxi15/mumuxi15.github.io/_posts/2018-05-28-anime_recommender.md

 | Tokyo Ghoul     | 7     | ?     | 9     | ?     | ?     |
 | One Piece       | ?     | ?     | ?     | 10    | 9     |

-#### Build a hybrid recommender system
+#### How does  recommender system works ?

 ------

+There are two common types of algorithm used in recommendation system, collaborative filtering and content-Based Filtering.
+Collaborative filtering predicts based on past user behavior and the idea is to use opinions from other users with similar taste.
+Content-Based Filtering, like The name suggested, it is based on a comparison between item descriptions and a user profile.

-Let’s convert Table 1 to a 10000 X 5000 matrix called **M<sub>rating</sub>** , this matrix holds all ratings from all users for all movies (10000 movies x 5000 users).
-Each column represents rating scores from a user.
-When recommending from a large selection, users will have reated only a few and the result will be a sparse matrix where most elements are zero.
+Let’s consider the rating score table above to a matrix called **M<sub>rating</sub>** , this matrix holds all ratings from all users for all movies (10000 movies x 5000 users).
+Each column represents rating scores from a user, and we replace ? with 0.

 ```mathematica
 [[ 10  8   10  5   0]